 In common with many not-for-profit organizations, the Foundation derives revenue from fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Foundation.
-Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenues over expenses, and cash flows from operations for the years ended February 29, 2020 and February 28, 2019, current assets as at February 29, 2020 and February 28, 2019, current assets as at February 29, 2020 and February 28, 2019.
-Our audit opinion on the financial statements for the year ended February 28, 2019 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenues over expenses, and cash flows from operations for the years ended February 28, 2021 and February 29, 2020, current assets as at February 28, 2021 and February 29, 2020, and net assets as at March 1 and February 28, 2021 and February 29, 2020.
+Our audit opinion on the financial statements for the year ended February 29, 2020 was modified accordingly because of the possible effects of this limitation in scope.